 |CC 92||General Purpose Effect 3 (Chorus Send Level)|

-Here is the original list of MC-707 parameters that can be tweaked.
+Here is the original MIDI implementation of MC-707 and CCs that can be tweaked.

 For example for each MIDI channel and track,